WestDRI/slides/content/r_gis_brc/_index.md

 - `ak`: &emsp;contour of glaciers in AK
 - `wes`: &ensp;contour of glaciers in the rest of Western North America
 - `gnp`: &ensp;time series of 39 glaciers in Glacier National Park, MT, USA
-- `ras`: &ensp;ice thickness of the glaciers in the area of Glacier National Park
+- `ras`: &ensp;ice thickness of the Agassiz Glacier from Glacier National Park
 {{<br size="2">}}

 ---